southwickIO/cloudy-rabbit/README.md

 - [ ] File metadata explorer (p/b)
 - [ ] Hidden Form Items Finder for websites (p)
 - [ ] tunnel check script: ack tunneling, icmp tunneling, ssh tunneling
-- [ ] create a menu item to run all scripts in main.py
+- [ ] create a menu item to run all scripts in main.py along with the option to do it for the same IP
-- [x] Add an output folder check to scripts
+- [x] add an output folder check to scripts
 - [x] create a menu (main.py) for the application
 - [x] create a bash script that detects and toggles source routing
 - [x] create a script that tells if packets are being fragmented or not
+- [x] banner grabber for several ports at once